 Receive Notice of a Breach: You have the right to be notified in writing following a breach of your medical information that is not secured in accordance with certain security standards.

 From time to time, we may change our practices concerning how we use or disclose medical information, or how we will implement patient rights concerning their information.
 We reserve the right to change this Notice and to make the provisions in our new Notice effective for all medical information we maintain.
 A revised Notice will be published for any future changes to these practices.
-Copies of the current Notice may be obtained by contacting the Privacy Administrator, or by visiting our Website: https://noahhelps.org.
+Copies of the current Notice may be obtained by contacting the NOAH Compliance Department, or by visiting our Website: https://noahhelps.org.

 This Notice applies to NOAH and its personnel, volunteers, students, and trainees.
 This Notice also applies to other health care providers that come to NOAH to care for patients, such as physicians, physician assistants, therapists, other health care providers not employed by NOAH, and emergency service providers, medical transportation companies, or medical equipment and other suppliers who come to NOAH.
 We may share your medical information with these providers for treatment purposes, to be reimbursed for treatment, or to conduct health care operations.
 These health care providers will follow this Notice for information they receive about you from NOAH.
 These other health care providers may follow different practices at their own offices or facilities.